jcgwt/foobar/README.md

 ### Non-equivalent colourings of a rectangular board

 ##### Problem
-Given an rectangular board and `c` colours, call 2 colourings equivalent if it is possible to get from one to the other by swapping rows and columns in some order.
+Given a rectangular board and `c` colours, call 2 colourings equivalent if it is possible to get from one to the other by swapping rows and columns in some order.
 Create a function `solution(dim_x,dim_y,colours)` which returns the number of non-equivalent colourings of a board with given dimensions & number of colours.

 ##### Solution outline
 We use Polyá’s enumeration theorem to produce a comparatively efficient solution.
 Rows and columns are independent, for each compute partitions of the integer length of each.
 Each partition is viewed as splitting distinguishable rows (or columns), symmetries are then computed combinatorially.